Content updated in April 2022

 - Repeated customer queries that need quicker resolution and fast settlement should be considered for automation by employing chatbots

 Though the early adoption rate for RPA may seem encouraging, only 3% of organizations have scaled their digital workforce according to Deloitte Global RPA Survey.

 This gap is substantial for a solution that boasts of saving time and costs.

-Preparing the C-Suite
+7. Preparing for the C-Suite

+Implementing an enterprise-wide digital workforce requires the support and sponsorship of the c-suite because the cost-benefit analysis drives the c-suite.
 The C-suite will not approve of any automation initiatives unless sustained and tangible benefits are visible to them accruing in the foreseeable future.